Programlog/distriblock_winlab/README.md

     ├── ...
 ```
 ## Running the experiments
 The scripts below have been tested on a Transformer ASR model trained on LibriSpeech.
-You can download the pretrained model from [here](https://ruhr-uni-bochum.sciebo.de/s/lpjW0vxFikG2WqD).
+You can download the pre-trained model from [here](https://ruhr-uni-bochum.sciebo.de/s/lpjW0vxFikG2WqD).
 These scripts can be easily adjusted for any SpeechBrain recipe.

 ### Computing Characteristics
 To compute the characteristics of the output distribution run the script as follows:
 ```
 python distriblock_characteristics.py hparams/transformer.yaml
 ```
 We use the hyperparameter file just like in any SpeechBrain recipe.
 The default `attack_type` hyperparameter refers to the `CW` attack.
-Change this hyperparameter if testing another type of adversarial attack.
+Change this hyperparameter and csv files if testing another type of adversarial attack.

 ### Building and evaluating binary classifiers
 The extracted characteristics of the output distribution are used as features for different binary classifiers.
 To train and evaluate the classifiers use: